 My first documentary film as a cinematographer was “Kanimambo” (2012).
 It was co-directed by Adan Aliaga, Hwidar and Carla Subirana, produced by Eddie Saeta and shot in Mozambique.
-“Fantasia by Escribà” also stands out as another documentary film that I worked on.
-In this case, it was directed by Adan Aliaga, produced by Benecé Produccions and shot in Singapur.
-I also collaborated extensively as a cinematographer with Televisió de Catalunya on six documentaries and on some episodes of the interview-based TV-show “La Gent Normal”, which was directed and conducted by Agnés Marquès.
-Lately I worked on the documentary show “La Gran Il·lusió, història intermitent del cinema català”—directed by Mai Balaguer, Àlex Gorina i Esteve Riambau—whose upcoming release will be in 2018 on Televisió de Catalunya.
+I worked as a cinematographer on several documentaries for cinema and TV.
+I collaborated on some episodes of the interview-based TV-show “La Gent Normal”, which was directed and conducted by Agnès Marquès.
+Lately I worked as a cinematographer and colorist on the documentary show “La Gran Il·lusió, història intermitent del cinema català”—directed by Mai Balaguer, Àlex Gorina and Esteve Riambau— whose upcoming release will be on Televisió de Catalunya.

-My career as DoP includes more than twenty professional fictional short films and collaborations as a second unit cinematographer on different films for television: “Peixos al desert” (2007), “13 dies d’Octubre” (2015) and “Amics per Sempre” (2017).
+My career as DoP includes more than twenty professional fictional short films and collaborations as a second unit cinematographer on different films for television.
 I have also worked occasionally as a camera operator on the Catalan TV-shows: “Nit i Dia” (2016-2017) and “El Crac” (2017).